AryanBeezadhur/tinylink.now.sh/README.md

 # TinyLink.now.sh
-Shorten multiple links in one short URL.
+Shorten multiple links into one short URL.
 Powered by [TinyURL](https://tinyurl.com).

 ## How it works